tlwl19/EGL314/README.md

 Overall frame

-This will be the frame structure we will be using for our "Guess the Horoscope" game
+This will be the frame structure we will be using for our "Guess the Horoscope" game.
 ```
 guessframe = Frame(middleframe)
 ```